igrishaev/soothe/README.md

 `int?`, `string?`, `uuid?` and so forth.
 They locate in the [en.cljs module][en] wich gets loaded automatically once you import `soothe.core`.

-There is also Russian version of the messages provided with the `soothe.ru` module.
+There is also a Russian version of the messages provided with the `soothe.ru` module.
 Once loaded, it overrides the messages in the registry.
-Just import it somewhere in you project:
+Just import it somewhere in your project:

 ~~~clojure
 (ns ...